beyzabasaran/ECOFLY-Airline-Ticket-Booking-Database-System/README.md

 # _ECOFLY_     Airline Ticket Booking Website Project

 *We have created this Airline Ticket Booking Website with my project team
-@nilsudilcobut and @emirbahadırözdil by using C# and MS SQL Server database Visual Studio has been used as an project IDE
+@nilsudilcobut and @emirbahadırözdil by using C# and MS SQL Server database.
+Visual Studio has been used as an project IDE.

 *Our Website name is _ECOFLY_